cs-uob/COMS10012/exercises/posix/src/act1/ssh.md

 SSH reads two configuration files: one for all users at `/etc/ssh/ssh_config` (`/etc` is where POSIX programs typically store global settings) and a per-user one at `~/.ssh/config`.
 The site [https://www.ssh.com/ssh/config/](https://www.ssh.com/ssh/config/) or just `man ssh_config | less` on a terminal contain the documentation (`man` means manual page, and `less` is a program that shows a file on page at a time and lets you scroll and search).

 Create a file called simply `config` in your `.ssh` directory on your own machine.
-You can do this for example with `touch config`, and then editing it in your favourite text editor.
+You can do this for example with `touch config` (make sure you're in the `.ssh` directory first, `cd ~/.ssh` gets you there), and then editing it in your favourite text editor.
 Add the following lines, replacing USERNAME with your username twice:

 ```
 Host seis